Scary Seizures And The Zigzagging Journey to Understanding Neurodivergence (Our Story)

 5. Use colour contrasting for walls and floors.

-8. Use the correct level of contrast for surface fittings and support bars.
+6. Use the correct level of contrast for surface fittings and stairs.

-9. Clearly define the toilet roll dispenser and provide hand wipes for blind people to quickly clean their hands before touching their cane and finding the sink.
+9. For toilets, clearly define the toilet roll dispenser and provide hand wipes for blind people to quickly clean their hands before touching their cane and finding the sink.

-10. Create enough space inside or outside the toilet room for guide dogs and make sure doors open inward.
+10. Create enough space inside or outside of rooms for guide dogs, and make sure doors open inward.

 And the best part is, you'll create that delightful disability-inclusive culture your employees desire.

-Make your disability-inclusive business feel like a kind friend
+Make your inclusive business feel like a kind friend

-So go ahead, be a kind friend to blind people, and show the world why you're a true business leader.
+So go ahead, be a kind friend to blind people.

 Maybe it’s happened to you.